Skip to main content

 Ways to get discounts on Ozempic without Medicaid

 If your insurance won’t cover the cost of Ozempic, there are still ways to avoid paying full price.
 Dr. Kunde says there are many online coupons that can be accessed by signing up for a savings program.
-If you have a SingleCare prescription discount card, for example, you can use it to check the cost of Ozempic at local pharmacies and fill your prescription at the one with the best discount.
+If you have a SingleCare prescription discount card, for example, you can compare the cost of Ozempic at local pharmacies and fill your prescription at the one with the best coupon.
+With a SingleCare coupon for Ozempic, you could pay $811 per month instead of $1,349.